It’s that age-old dilemma, applied to one of the largest financial transactions you may ever make: Which step should come first?

 What should you do?

 There are pluses and minuses to both options that should be assessed in relation to your needs and timeline.
 But it’s also important to see where the market is in your current and future neighborhoods.
-Consider your options:
+Here are the things you should consider before deciding whether to sell your current home or buy a new one.

 When you find your dream home, you just know—right?
-So why let it slip away from you just because your current home hasn’t yet sold?
+So why let it slip away from you just because your current home hasn’t sold yet?

 Assuming you’re not working with an outside timeline, like an impending job change, buying first gives you plenty of time to shop for the right home for your needs.
 It also gives you plenty of time to pack and move, which in turn gives you more time to prepare your first home for sale.
 This is definitely the least burdensome way to go, at least in terms of coordinating your move.